ImanBrjn/python_Salifort_Motors/README.md

     memory usage: 1.1+ MB

-The info indicates that `Department` and `salary` are objects which might be categorical variables, we will figure it out later.
-In addition, it should not contain the missing value.
+The info indicates that `Department` and `salary` are objects, which might be categorical variables.
+We will figure that out later.
+Additionally, it shows that there are no missing values in the dataset.

-### Gather descriptive statistics about the data
+### Gathering descriptive statistics about the data

 ```python